denisacostaq/StyleCode/index.md

 auto y = {3};
 ~~~

-mean different things — x is an int, while y is a `std::initializer_list<int>`.
+mean different things — `x` is an `int`, while y is a `std::initializer_list<int>`.
 The same applies to other normally-invisible proxy types.

-If an auto variable is used as part of an interface, e.g. as a constant in a header, then a programmer might change its type while only intending to change its value, leading to a more radical API change than intended.
+If an `auto` variable is used as part of an interface, e.g. as a constant in a header, then a programmer might change its type while only intending to change its value, leading to a more radical API change than intended.

 **Decision:**

 `auto` is permitted, for local variables only.
-Do not use auto for file-scope or namespace-scope variables, or for class members.
+Do not use `auto` for file-scope or namespace-scope variables, or for class members.
 Never initialize an auto-typed variable with a braced initializer list.